vsrinivas/fuchsia/docs/development/testing/testability_rubric.md

 ]
 ```

-The GN target name refers to the name of a test executable inside a
+The test name refers to the name of a test executable inside a `test_package`
-`test_package` GN target which is located in the `out/default/tests.json` file
+GN target which is located in the `out/default/tests.json` file located in
-located in your Fuchsia directory.
-This file is created after you run `fx build`
+your Fuchsia directory.
+This file is created after you run `fx build` inside
-inside of your Fuchsia directory.
-The test target and OS must match one of the
+of your Fuchsia directory.
+The test target and OS must match one of the tests
-tests in this list for this feature to work.
+in this list for this feature to work.

 An example CL description should look like: